 I hope these tips provide some guidance for your communications with Indigenous leaders.

-Some non-Indigenous people are intimidated at the thought of reaching out to an Indigenous leader.
+Some non-Indigenous people are intimidated by the thought of reaching out to an Indigenous leader.
 If that describes you, before you send that important letter, consider taking some Indigenous Relations training so you are more comfortable.
-We offer the full continuum of learning from Indigenous awareness to Working with the UN Declaration on the Rights of Indigenous Peoples.